bird-house/birdhouse-docs/docs/source/installation.rst

 The aim of Birdhouse is to take care of all these dependencies so that the user does not need to install them manually.
 If these dependencies would only be *pure* Python packages then using the :term:`Buildout` build tool together with the Python package index `PyPi`_ would be sufficient.
 But many Python packages have `C` extensions and there are also non-Python packages we need to install like `R` and `netcdflib`.

-In this situation the `Anaconda Python distribution`_ comes helpful.
+In this situation the :term:`Anaconda Python distribution` comes helpful.
 Anaconda has already a lot of Python related packages available for different platforms (Linux, MacOSX, Windows) and there is no compilation needed on the installation host.
 Anaconda makes it easy to build own packages (*conda recipes*) and to upload them to the free Anaconda server on `Binstar <https://binstar.org/>`_.

 Birdhouse is using Anaconda and it is integrated into the Buildout build tool.
 The additional *conda recipes* used by Birdhouse are available on `GitHub <https://github.com/bird-house/conda-recipes>`_.
 The build packages can be installed from the `Birdhouse organisation on Binstar <https://binstar.org/birdhouse>`_.
 For example if you are already using Anaconda, you can install `CDO` with the following command::